sleak-lbl/weekly-emails/items/nsighttrain.md

-### Intro to Kernel Performance Analysis with NVIDIA Nsight Compute, August 26
+### Intro to Kernel Performance Analysis with NVIDIA Nsight Compute on Thursday

-As part of the ALCF Developer Sessions, there will be a training on kernel performance analysis with NVIDIA Nsight Compute on Thursday, August 26, from 9-10:30 am (Pacific).
+As part of the ALCF Developer Sessions, there will be a training on kernel performance analysis with NVIDIA Nsight Compute this Thursday, August 26, from 9-10:30 am (Pacific).
 The session is open to NERSC users.

 During the session, the use of Nsight Compute for analyzing the performance of